 - 4–6 garlic cloves, rough chopped

-- 2 cups cooked butternut squash, mashed with fork (see notes)
+- 2 cups cooked butternut squash, mashed with a fork (see notes)

 - 4 ounces queso fresco cheese (about 1 cup crumbled, or sub vegan cheese or 1 more cup butternut)